 Try to help each other to see that safety issues and cultural norms change over time.
 What might have worked back when your spouse was a kid might not make sense now.
 Or what worked in his family when he was growing up might be different than what will work in your family now.

 Remember, this is your family, not your parents’ family.
 You and your spouse get to decide the rules in your family.

 It helps couples to give each other a few minutes to talk about why a certain issue is important.
 If you can each spend a few minutes just hearing the other person without reacting, then you give yourselves a chance to come to terms with each other.
 Just listen.
 And don’t interrupt.
 Try to understand your spouse’s point of view, and often, you’ll find common ground that you didn’t realize existed.
 You can say:

 “I hear you.
 Now I understand why this is so important to you.
 I don’t feel as strongly, but I’ll support your decision.”

 Most importantly, you will both know you’ve been heard.
-And as I mentioned earlier, do this when you are calm and it will be much easier to listen constructively.
+And as I mentioned earlier, if you do this when you are calm, it will be much easier to listen constructively.